osrf/gazebo_tutorials/install_ubuntu/tutorial_9-0.md

         E: Unable to locate package gazebo9

     It's possible the version of Gazebo you are looking for is not supported on the version of OS you are using.
-    For example, installing gazebo9 on Ubuntu Trusty (14.04) will produce the error above.
+    For example, installing gazebo9 on Ubuntu Jammy (22.04) will produce the error above.
     Hint: Take a look at "Project Status" section at [http://gazebosim.org/#status](http://gazebosim.org/#status), next to each version is the supported ubuntu versions and ROS versions.